angarsky/diveintopython/learn/variables_and_types/string-overall.md

 # Output: The second string comes after the first string.
 ```

-<= operator: This operator checks if the first string is less than or equal to the second string in lexicographical order.
+The `<=` operator: checks if the first string is less than or equal to the second string in lexicographical order.

 ```python
 str1 = "mango"